nikitapatil311/AnyList/README.md

 Follow these steps to start using AnyList:

-1. Open the app using the following Vercel link: https://any-list.vercel.app/ .
+1. Open the app using [Link to the Any List Grocery App](https://any-list.vercel.app/) .

-2. Launch the app and explore the homepage to discover available groceries.
+3. Launch the app and explore the homepage to discover available groceries.

-3. Access the Scan page and follow on-screen instructions to add products using barcode scanning.
+4. Access the Scan page and follow on-screen instructions to add products using barcode scanning.

-4. Review product details and adjust quantities as needed.
+5. Review product details and adjust quantities as needed.

-5. Manage your shopping cart and proceed to checkout when ready.
+6. Manage your shopping cart and proceed to checkout when ready.

-6. Choose your preferred payment method: Pay with Cash or Pay with PayPal.
+7. Choose your preferred payment method: Pay with Cash or Pay with PayPal.

-7. Complete the purchase and enjoy a seamless shopping experience!
+8. Complete the purchase and enjoy a seamless shopping experience!

 ## Feedback and Support